hyperledger/fabric/docs/source/membership/membership.md

-* **Node Identity:** This folder contains the identity of the node, i.e., cryptographic material that --- in combination to the content of `KeyStore` --- would allow the node to authenticate itself in the messages that is sends to other participants of its channels and network.
+* **Node Identity:** This folder contains the identity of the node, i.e., cryptographic material that --- in combination to the content of `KeyStore` --- would allow the node to authenticate itself in the messages that it sends to other participants of its channels and network.
 For X.509 based identities, this folder contains an **X.509 certificate**.
 This is the certificate a peer places in a transaction proposal response, for example, to indicate that the peer has